yentsun/config/README.md

 YT Config
 =========

-This module is based mostly on [ini module] but adds some missing features:
+This module is a mere wrapper around nice [ini] package but adds some missing
+features:

-- sections (environment) merge with default
+- environment sections merged with default
-- typecasting
+- typecasting (values that look like numbers are numbers, not strings)
 - fetch values from remote storage (only Azure Vault currently)

+It was made to achieve two things:

+- *never repeat config for different environments* - you have default sections that are valid for any environment and you only override values that are different
+- *have all of the config in one file*

 Example